aws-solutions/serverless-image-handler/docs/Usage.md

 ## Filters

-Most of the filter are documented on the [AWS Solution page][Serverless Image Handler Filters].
+Most of the filter are documented on the [AWS Solution page](https://docs.aws.amazon.com/solutions/latest/serverless-image-handler/appendix-d.html).

-Here is a tl;dr for the most important ones, demonstrated on an image from [the internet][img source]:
+Here is a tl;dr for the most important ones, demonstrated on an image from [the internet](https://wallpapersafari.com/w/pEwDaY):
 ### #nofilter

 will simply output the original image as is